 Obviously, I enjoyed participating in the Revue Starlight, because I really like the series and feel that it was where I learned more.
-But perhaps what gave me most joy was a project that I participated with Studio Yotta (I can not say the name, which has not yet been announced), where I feel I’ve done my best job so far.
+But perhaps what gave me the most joy was a project that I participated in with Studio Yotta (I can not say the name, which has not yet been announced), where I feel I’ve done my best job so far.

 - Favorite studio (s) and why?